 Lack of housing diversity and more housing options are needed.
-Redmond should consider homes for larger families and multigenerational living, and seniors with smaller incomes and support building of townhomes that are affordable, and other smaller living choices with some outdoor space.
-The missing middle which includes options like cottages, townhomes, duplexes, triplexes, quad homes, and accessory dwelling units should be available at varied price points.
+Redmond should consider homes for larger families and multigenerational living, seniors with smaller incomes, townhomes that are affordable, and other smaller living choices with some outdoor space.
+The missing middle which includes options like cottages, townhomes, duplexes, triplexes, quad homes, accessory dwelling units should be available at varied price points.

 People are experiencing stigmas about their housing that are real, pervasive, and dehumanizing.
-Lack of housing is real challenge for homeless people with disabilities (i.e., earning Social Security Income only).
+Lack of housing is real challenge for homeless people with disabilities (i.e. earning Social Security Income only).
 Stigmas about housing and privilege show up in school settings and affect children.

 More detail on the results of this work can be found in the Public Involvement Comprehensive Report.
-Additional public involvement occurred after the draft Housing Action Plan was released.
-A summary of what we heard is provided in Appendix C.

-2.3 Housing Needs Assessment (HNA) - What we learned
+2.3 Housing Needs Assessment (HNA)- What we learned

 An initial step for developing the Housing Action Plan is to identify and define the range of housing needs by analyzing the best available data describing Redmond's housing stock, workforce, household demographics, housing market dynamics, and expected demand.
 The insights from this analysis help to ground strategies to the current climate and provide a deep understanding of the context.
-This housing analysis answers questions about the availability of different housing types, who lives and works in Redmond, and what range of housing is needed to meet current and future housing needs.
+This housing analysis answers questions about the availability of different housing types, who lives and works in Redmond, and what range of housing is needed to meet current and future housing needs up to 2040.
 The HNA provides information about the factors that may affect residential development in Redmond over the next 20 years.